British International Investment

 Debt Financing in 2021

-Chaitanya began its microfinance activities in October 2007 as a non-governmental organization in Nayakanahatti village, Chitradurga district.
-In October 2009, it transitioned to a for-profit model by obtaining a Non-Banking Finance Company (NBFC) license from the Reserve Bank of India, leading to the establishment of Chaitanya India Fin Credit Pvt.
-Ltd. Since then, the company has focused on providing a range of financial services, including digital personal loans, home loans, mutual funds, health insurance, and micro-loans.
-Chaitanya aims to make a positive and sustainable impact on the lives of its customers, helping them improve their livelihoods and overall quality of life.
+Chaitanya is a non-banking financial institution that began its microfinance operations in October 2007 in Nayakanahatti village, Chitradurga district.
+Initially functioning as a non-governmental organization, Chaitanya transitioned to a for-profit model upon obtaining a Non Banking Finance Company license from the Reserve Bank of India in October 2009.
+Now operating as Chaitanya India Fin Credit Pvt.
+Ltd., the company focuses on providing a range of financial services, including digital personal loans, home loans, mutual funds, health insurance, and micro-loans.
+Chaitanya aims to enhance the livelihoods of its customers and promote sustainable financial well-being in the communities it serves.

 Asirvad Microfinance